Make the right call.

 Experience THE Difference

 In addition to timing, the reasons for permanent male birth control are clear.
-No-scalpel vasectomies are:
+Vasectomies are:

 - more effective: Vasectomies are slightly more effective at preventing unplanned pregnancy than female sterilization (itself very highly effective).